skiselev/Z80-512K/README.md

 * Version 1.0
   * No CPLD STATUS register read back
     * Workaround: Program CPLD with the version 1.1 fuse map.
 Cut LED_OUT trace at D2 LED (negative terminal), connect U4 pin 36 to U1 pin 21 (RD signal) with a piece of wire.
 If diagnostic LED is needed, connect negative terminal of the LED to U5 pin 11 (WDOG signal)

+### Wishlist
+* Consider using JST connector for the battery
+  * Lower profile than TE latchable connector
+  * Ready-made battery holders with JST connectors, such as [Adafruit 4191](https://www.adafruit.com/product/4191) can be used

 ## Red Tape